radius-project/docs/docs/content/concepts/controlplane/index.md

 ---
 type: docs
-title: Project Radius control-plane services
+title: Deploy your applications
-linkTitle: Control-plane
+linkTitle: Deploying Apps
 description: Learn how the Project Radius control-plane services deploy and manage your applications
-weight: 300
+weight: 500
 ---

 ## Overview